DeusArcana/100-days-of-code/log.md

 - Doing React: Part II in [CodeAcademy](https://www.codecademy.com)
 - Learning about updating and unmounting lifecycle methods.
 Many methods for states and props.

+### Day 99: May 30, 2019

+- Finishing React: Part II in [CodeAcademy](https://www.codecademy.com) and so retaking Introduction to the Redux on [FreeCodeCamp](https://freecodecamp.org)
+- I feel a little bit more confident with React (just a little), so I think I can make it this time.